Form 24 Success Starts with the Record: Defending Refusal of Suitable Employment

 Kyla Block and Melissa Woodard Obtain Favorable Opinion from Full Commission Regarding Nuanced Disability Claim

-Kyla Block and Melissa Woodard
+Kyla Block and Kyla Block

 Teague Campbell attorneys Kyla Block and Melissa Woodard recently received a favorable decision from the Full Commission in a nuanced disability argument.
 Melissa argued the case before the Full Commission in February 2019 and the Commission’s Opinion and Award was filed July 2019.
 The claim involved a high-level employee at a production plant who sustained…